Skip to main content

 Account-based marketing can feel like a behemoth if you don't have a clear ABM framework in place.
 There are many moving pieces to consider, from data management requirements to integrated marketing campaigns.

 Remember to align your sales and marketing teams, identify and prioritize your best-fit target accounts, map out the buying committees, and continuously nurture your prospects throughout their buyer journey.
-Don't be afraid to experiment with different ABM tactics, and always measure your impact across the buyer journey to refine your strategy.
+Don't be afraid to experiment with different ABM tactics, keep up to date with the latest ABM trends, and always measure your impact across the buyer journey to refine your strategy.

 We hope this guide has helped provide a starting point for your ABM approach.
 Feel free to revisit this guide whenever you need to re-align your strategy.